 Cook chicken and sauce

-- Roughly chop the onion and pepper and crush the cloves of garlic, add these to the pan with the chicken.
-Next pour over both the tomato passata and tomato paste.
-Stir well.
+- Roughly chop the onion and pepper, crush the cloves of garlic, and add to the slow cooker.

-- In a separate bowl combine the ingredients for the sauce, mixing through well.
-Pour this over the meat and vegetables in the slow cooker ensuring everything is coated in the mixture.
+- In a separate bowl combine the ingredients for the sauce, mixing well.
+Pour the sauce over the meat and vegetables in the slow cooker, ensuring everything is coated in the mixture.
 Cook for 4 hours on a high setting, or 6 hours on low, stir and then serve with rice and a sprinkle of freshly chopped coriander.